Table of Contents

 If you don’t like the idea of owning the best small gas powered chainsaw, then this 14-inch battery chainsaw is your next best choice.

 You can do all of the same tree cutting tasks I mentioned in the last review but you don’t have to mix fuel, clean out air filters, or maintain engine components.

-With this chainsaw, you just turn it on, pull the trigger, and get to work.
+With this chainsaw brand, you just turn it on, pull the trigger, and get to work.

-The battery lasts about 40 minutes for continuous cutting time, but in reality, it ends up being more like two hours with intermittent use.
+The Lithium-ion battery lasts about 40 minutes for continuous cutting time, but in reality, it ends up being more like two hours with intermittent use.
 You can also use the battery with other Greenworks products which will save you money on the purchase of other yard tools.

-At 9.8 pounds, this is one of the lightest weight chainsaws you can buy at this length.
+At 9.8 pounds, this is one of the lightest weight chainsaws you can choose at this length.

 The Automatic (Fixed Flow) Oiler is a convenient chain lubricating system and the Side Access Chain Tensioner (tool included) is simple to use.

-Overall, this is a great chainsaw for anyone who wants to get a lot of work done fast.
+Overall, this is a good new chainsaw for anyone who wants to get a lot of work done fast.

-My last recommendation for a chainsaw is the ever popular “Limb N Trim” model.
+My last recommendation for a chainsaw is the popular “Limb N Trim” model.

 It’s small size and lightweight design—6 pounds—makes it easy for anyone to use for long periods of time.

 Plus, the electrical cord for power means that you can cut wood non-stop without any interruptions.

 Finally, the Tool-Less Chain Tensioner offers quick chain tensioning without the need for a special tool.

-When people hear the words “small” or “lightweight”, they often associate them with “low cost”.
+When people hear the words “small” or “lightweight”, they often associate them with “low cost” power tools.